 What is Peloton?

-Peloton is a high-tech workout company that sells cycling bikes and treadmills (and hopefully rowers soon!).
-In addition to high-end equipment, Peloton also has studios in New York City and London that create high-quality workouts that users can stream right on their bikes, treadmills, and phones.
+Peloton is a high-tech workout company that sells cycling bikes, rowers, and treadmills.
+In addition to high-end equipment, Peloton also has studios in New York City and London that create high-quality workouts that users can stream right on their bikes, treadmills, rowers, and phones.

 Is Peloton Good for Beginners?